antongorshkov/sanmateo.love/_pages/everyday.md

 ## The "secret", but well known stuff

 - **Organic Lady** - there is a lady that does Organic deliveries in the area and takes orders over WhatsApp, she has great selection of products, always fresh no packaging and excellent service.
 Please [Contact Us](/about/) for details.
+- **Organic Coffee Beans** - you can get high-quality, delicious beans at the chicken parilla across the street from the gas station @ Orotina.
+Beans are from the Dota region.
+Sometimes they have bags of shade-grown and organic beans.
+The guy who runs it has family in the Dota area and that's why this random little place gets organic beans. (tks Nikki for the tip!)

 ## Restuarants